matloff/polyanNA/README.md

 ## Overview

-The intended class of applications is regression modeling, at this time linear and generalized linear models (nonparametric/ML models to be included later).
+The intended class of applications is regression modeling, including both linear/generalized linear models and nonparametric/ML methods.

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of